the-draupnir-project/draupnir-documentation/docs/bot/homeserver-administration.md

 * User management: Accounts can be deactivated using the `!draupnir deactivate` command.

+These features may require either a [synapse admin acount](./setup_draupnir_account#making-draupnir-a-synapse-admin) or [synapse-http-antispam](./synapse-http-antispam) to be available to Draupnir.

 ## Enabling readable abuse reports

 Draupnir offers the ability to replace the Matrix endpoint used to